Proud Canadian Company

 When comparing today’s Canadian interest rates to their all-time high, note that a 1:1 comparison may not be entirely accurate due to changes over time, including average home prices and the number of housing units per capita.

 The real estate market has experienced notable growth, particularly in urban areas, leading to higher home prices.
-This increase in home prices has resulted in larger mortgage loans and higher debt levels for Canadian households.
+This increase in home prices has led to larger mortgage loans and higher debt levels among Canadian households.

 Understanding the Path to Inflation & How Monetary Policy Impacts Rates